Poetry With A Mission

 Is nothing but a cheek, and is something that He said we're never to do.

-Many would feel uncomfortable with a drum-kit still sitting there.
+There're many who'd feel uncomfortable with a drum-kit still sitting there.

 By Lance Landall